 (B) “How would you reduce students’ post-college debt-load?”

 In that case the intent of the question is the same, but the wording and the supporting text are different.
-Questions that provide personal stories or connection to the question will be given preference.
+In addition, one of the aims of Open Debates is to bring the perspectives of voters onto the stage with the candidates, so questions that provide personal stories or connection to the question will be given preference.

 We have implemented several measures to ensure the transparency and fairness of all changes.